MichailZyusko/interview-preparation/Interview questions.md

         8. What did you use for handling events in Nest.js?
         9. How convenient was it to work with Nest.js?
         10. NestJS request lifecycle.
+        11. Where can we use the "Factory" pattern in the context of NestJS?
+        12. Was there any benefit in development or application architecture when migrating from Express to NestJS?
+What new features and design patterns does NestJS introduce?
+        13. What are dynamic modules?
+        14. What is clean architecture?
+What challenges did you face when implementing clean architecture in NestJS development?
+        15. Have you had to write custom DI tokens in NestJS?
+Did you do this using abstract classes, interfaces, or string tokens?
+        16. How can you solve the problem of circular dependencies in NestJS?
+What is the architectural solution to this problem?
+        17. What is the main responsibility of a Pipe in NestJS?
+        18. Can you explain how you would implement exception filters in a NestJS app and provide an example when they would be useful?
+        19. Can you explain the concept of decorators in TypeScript and provide an example of how you use them in a NestJS application?
+        20. Have you created your own architectural conventions in NestJS?
+Your own folder names?
     - General
         1. How do you handle special characters in user input on the backend?
         2. How can backend tasks, like analytics, be automated to run without requiring a request?
+        3. What is Middleware?
+        4. There is an endpoint in our API that is running slowly, how would you address this issue, where would you look, and what would you do to find the problem?
+        5. How do you manage environments for different stages (dev, prod, preprod)?
+        6. Can you discuss a particular challenge you faced with regards to ensuring transactional integrity and how you addressed it?
+        7. Describe your approach to designing a scalable and maintainable backend architecture for a high-transaction financial application.
+            1. What considerations did you prioritize?
+                1. Follow-up 1: How did you ensure the system could handle peak load times efficiently?
+                2. Follow-up 2: Discuss how you managed state, session, and caching mechanisms to optimize performance.
+                3. Follow-up 3: Can you share any experiences with implementing or migrating to a microservices architecture, and the challenges faced?
+        8. Discuss your methodology for designing a modular and maintainable backend architecture.
+            1. What design patterns have you found to be particularly effective within the financial sector?
+            - Follow-up 1: How do you ensure that the chosen architectural design adheres to the principles of high cohesion and low coupling?
+            - Follow-up 2: Explain how you would facilitate communication between different modules or services while maintaining a clean separation of concerns.
+        9. Describe an instance where you had to incorporate real-time data processing within a web application architecture in a financial context.
+            1. What technologies and strategies did you employ to meet the real-time requirements?
+            - Follow-up 1: How did you manage the potential trade-off between consistency and availability, especially in a real-time processing scenario?
+            - Follow-up 2: Discuss any considerations or strategies you employed to ensure the security and integrity of real-time data processing.
     - NPM
         1. Are you familiar with private libraries in npm?
         2. How do you work with npm libraries locally?